What is Depreciation & How Does it Work?

 • Buildings cannot be included in a pool.

-GST and depreciation
+GST and Depreciation

 • Registered for GST: Depreciation is based on the asset’s price excluding GST.